-How to Deal with a Toxic Manager
+How to deal with a toxic manager

 Let me tell you a story about James (not his real name), a lateral hire with a four-month tenure.

-James enjoyed his first few months in consulting.
+Initially, James enjoyed his first few months in consulting.
 But on his second project, he plunged into constant stress and anxiety.

 Right off the bat, his new manager started giving him harsh feedback.
 While he didn't mind the feedback itself, her snarky tone demotivated him.

 His confidence was shattered.
 He started doubting himself.
 He was afraid to speak up.
-He spent too much time double-checking everything.
+He wasted too much time double-checking everything.
+This led to even more mistakes and further criticism.

 Her feedback seemed arbitrary and unpredictable.
 She never highlighted things that he had done well.
 Everything he did was wrong.